01. What Is Pleural Thickening?

 With these results, doctors can make recommendations to try to improve lung function and manage symptoms.

-It is important for patients to remember pleural thickening may be a symptom of another, more serious disease.
-Depending on the diagnosis, treatment recommendations and the patient’s prognosis will vary.
+It is important for patients to remember that pleural thickening may be a symptom of another, more serious disease.